Home / Specifications / cdsc-wg1-02 - Client Registration

 • cds_clients_api - This is a URL set by the Server.

-• cds_client_settings_api - This is a URL set by the Server.
+• cds_messages_api - This is a URL set by the Server.

-• cds_client_updates_api - This is a URL set by the Server.
+• cds_credentials_api - This is a URL set by the Server.

 • cds_grants_api - This is a URL set by the Server.

-All other fields MAY be submitted for updating by the Client.
-However, the Server MUST determine the validity of the submitted Client fields and reject with a 400 Bad Response if not all submitted fields are either the same as previously set, or invalid values for that field.
+For other fields, the Server MUST determine the validity of the submitted Client fields and reject with a 400 Bad Response if not all submitted fields are either the same as previously set, or invalid values for that field.

 If a Client does not include a field that is included in the Client object, this indicates that the Client wishes to reset the value of that field to the Server default.